Azure/Industrial-IoT/docs/howto-deploy-microservices.md

    In case you run into issues please follow the steps [below](#troubleshooting-deployment-failures).

-3. Once the script completes successfully, select whether you want to save the .env file.
-You need the .env environment file if you want to connect to the cloud endpoint using tools such as the [Console](howto-use-cli.md) or [deploy modules](howto-deploy-modules.md) for development and debugging.
+3. Once the script completes successfully, select whether you want to save the `.env` file.
+You need the `.env` environment file if you want to connect to the cloud endpoint using tools such as the [Console](howto-use-cli.md) or for debugging.

 ## Troubleshooting deployment failures